bwin/grunt-asar/README.md

 > Grunt plugin to generate atom-shell asar packages.

 This exposes just the most basic functionality at the moment.
 Convert a whole directory into an [asar](https://github.com/atom/asar) archive.
-Symbolic links are currently not supported.
+Symbolic links are currently not tested.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`